rsm-gh/akbl/README.md

 * Corp
 * Niai

-As far as I know pyAlienFX is not maintained anymore.
-They made work the project for some years and at the start they got inspired from AlienFX lite.
+As far as I know, pyAlienFX is not maintained anymore.
+They made work the project for some years, and at the start, they got inspired from AlienFX lite.

 ## AlienFX Lite